Algan1/Sorular/README.md

 Note that you are not provided with the data structure to represent the grid.
 This is something you must design yourself.
 The only input to your method is K. You should print the final grid and return nothing.
 The method signature might be something like void printKMoves ( int K).
-16.22  Langton'un Karıncası:  Bir karınca sonsuz beyaz ve siyah karelerden oluşan bir kafeste (ızgarada) oturuyor.
+16.22  Langton'un Karıncası:  Bir karınca sonsuz beyaz ve siyah karelerden oluşan bir Grid durmaktadır.
   Başlangıçta sağa bakar.
 Her adımda, aşağıdakileri yapar:
-(1) Beyaz bir karede, karenin rengini çevirir, 90 derece sağa (saat yönünde) çevirir ve bir birim ileri doğru ilerler.
+(1) Beyaz bir karede, karenin rengini değiştirir, 90 derece sağa (saat yönünde) çevirir ve bir birim ileri doğru ilerler.
-(2) Siyah bir karede, karenin rengini çevirir, saatin ters yönünde 90 derece sola çevirir ve bir birim ileri doğru hareket ettirir.
+(2) Siyah bir karede, karenin rengini değiştirir, saatin ters yönünde 90 derece sola çevirir ve bir birim ileri doğru hareket ettirir.
 Karınca tarafından yapılan ilk K hareketini simüle etmek için bir program yazın ve sonucu yazdırın.
-Kafesi temsil edecek veri yapısının size verilmediğini unutmayın.
+Grid temsil edecek veri yapısının size verilmediğini unutmayın.
 Bu, kendini tasarlaman gereken bir şey.
 Yönteminizdeki tek girdi K olmalıdır.
 Son tabloyu yazdırmalı ve hiçbir şey döndürmemelisiniz.
-Yöntem imzası "void printKMoves (int K)" gibi bir şey olabilir.
+Method  şöyle tanımlanabilir: "void printKMoves (int K)"

-16.23 Rand7 from Rand 5: Implement a method rand7 () given rand S ().
-That is, given a method that generates a random number between O and 4 (inclusive), write a method that generates a random number between O and 6 (inclusive).
+16.23 Rand7() from Rand5(): Implement a method rand7() given rand5().

+That is, given a method that generates a random number between 0 and 4 (inclusive), write a method that generates a random number between 0 and 6 (inclusive).

+ 16.23
- 16.23  Rand 5'ten Rand7:   Rand S () 'e verilen rand7 () yöntemini uygulayın.
-Yani, 0 ile 4 arasında rasgele bir sayı üreten bir yöntem verildiğinde (dahil), 0 ile 6 arasında rasgele bir sayı üreten bir yöntem yazın (dahil)
+Rand 5'ten Rand7:   Rand5() kullanarak,  rand7() yöntemini yazın.
+Yani, 0 ile 4 (0 ve 4 dahil) arasında rasgele bir sayı üreten bir yöntem verildiğinde, 0 ile 6  (0 ve 6 dahil)
+arasında rasgele bir sayı üreten bir yöntem yazın.

 16.24 Pairs with Sum: Design an algorithm to find all pairs of integers within an array which sum to a specified value.

- 16.24 Toplamlı Çiftler:  Bir array içindeki tüm tamsayı çiftlerini, belirtilen bir değerde toplayan bir algoritma tasarlayın.
+16.24.
+Toplamlı Çiftler:  Bir array içindeki tüm tamsayı çiftlerini, belirtilen bir (hedef) değerde  toplayan bir algoritma tasarlayın.
+ Örnek: {3, 4, 6, 7, 8, 9}.
+Hedef: 14
+ Sonuç: 6, 8

 16.25 LRU Cache: Design and build a "least recently used" cache, which evicts the least recently used item.
 The cache should map from keys to values (allowing you to insert and retrieve a value associated with a particular key) and be initialized with a max size.
 When it is full, it should evict the least recently used item.
 You can assume the keys are integers and the values are strings 16.25  LRU önbellek: (Hiçbir şey anlamadım bu sorudan.)

- En son kullanılan nesneye el koyacak bir önbellek yazın.
-Önbellek, anahtarlardan değerlere eşlenmeli ve maksimum boyutta başlatılmalıdır .
-Son kullanılanlar dolu olduğunda en azını çıkarması gerekir.
-Anahtarların tamsayılar ve değerlerin stringler olduğunu kabul edebilirsiniz.
+  Aslında, HashMap veya HashSet kullanarak; anahtar-değer ikililerini saklamamız ve bu bellek dolunca, en son kullanılan nesneleri göstermemiz isteniyor.

 16.26 Calculator: Given an arithmetic equation consisting of positive integers,+,-,* and/ (no parentheses), compute the result.